A St. Louis Homeowner’s Guide to Replacement Window Materials

 Cons:

-The charming appearance of natural wood is hard to beat, but wood is difficult to maintain and will put a serious dent in your pocket.
-If you have any other questions about windows for your St. Louis home, contact the experts at Zen Windows St. Louis.
+The charming appearance of natural wood is hard to beat, but wood is difficult to maintain and will put a serious dent in your wallet.
+If you have other questions about wood windows for your St. Louis home, contact the experts at Zen Windows St. Louis.

 Fiberglass Windows